stolenng/mobx-cross-data-example/README.md

 Separation of Ui and Data with MobX
 =====================
-Example of how i use **MobX** as my state manager allowing me to share 1 data store between 4 different framework/ui libraries.
+Example of how i use **MobX** and its reactivity as my state manager allowing me to share 1 data store between 4 different framework/ui libraries.

 The app is basically have 1 store that contains list of "templates", each "template" has a name.